 In order to allow your customers to pay wirelessly, you’ll need to have an NFC-capable POS system like SumUp.
 Accepting contactless payments with the SumUp Plus Card Reader is easy—all your customer has to do is bring their card, mobile device or wearable accessory close to your payment terminal.
 The NFC tags from the customer’s payment method will activate a transaction automatically.
 Then, follow the same steps as you do for accepting credit card payments to complete the transaction.

 The Difference Between EMV Cards and NFC Payments

 EMV stands for Europay, Mastercard and Visa, but the term is commonly used to refer to any card that contains an EMV technology chip.
-Chip cards have become nearly universal, and are offered by every major carrier because EMV chips are significantly more secure than traditional magnetic stripe cards.
+Chip cards have become nearly universal, and are offered by every major carrier because they’re significantly more secure than traditional magnetic stripe cards.

 Common NFC Mobile Apps

 While new RFID applications are being created all the time, here are a few of the most popular choices for payments via smartphones or other smart devices: